 - Tien-Tien Yu (Oregon)

-Registration will open in February; there is no registration fee.
-Students may receive financial support in form of a fixed per diem of 80 EUR for covering local expenses.
+Registration is now closed; there is no registration fee.
+Students may receive financial support in form of a per diem for covering local expenses.
 Lodging is not provided, but ESI can assist in finding affordable nearby accommodation.

 Local Organizing Committee: